 We recommend that you always obtain your own, independent estimate to repair your car.
 Often you will have to call in advance and make an appointment but most repair shops will provide you one free of charge.

 Sometimes there is a benefit to using the insurance company's recommended repair shop.
-Often, those shops given more favorable warranties and guarantees for their work in case something goes wrong with the repair later.
+Often, those shops give more favorable warranties and guarantees for their work in case something goes wrong with the repair later as a condition to being that insurance carrier's preferred shop.
 This is a good example of where it pays to ask questions.

 9. Does the insurance company have to pay me for the lost value of my car.